Fabian-G/httpshare/README.md

 Option | Description
 -------|-------------
+-i     | If the served content should be marked as inline content (Displayed directly in browser instead of opening a download dialog).
 -l n   | Limits the number of requests to n per file.
 Any subsequent request will receive an unauthorized error -p port | Starts the server on port p
 -e      | Enables TLS Encryption by generating a self signed certificate on startup.
 The SHA-1 sum of that certificate is printed for sharing with the clients.